 Ingredients: 3 zucchinis, 2 cups ricotta, 2 cups marinara sauce, 1 cup mozzarella

 Directions: Slice zucchinis lengthwise into thin strips.
-In a baking dish, layer zucchini strips with ricotta, marinara sauce, and mozzarella cheese.
-Repeat layers until ingredients are used up, finishing with mozzarella on top.
+In a baking dish layer zucchini strips with ricotta, marinara sauce, and mozzarella.
+Repeat layers till you run out of ingredients, finishing with mozzarella on top.
 Bake at 375°F for 45 minutes.

-Advice: Let rest for 10-15 minutes before serving to enhance the flavors.
+Advice: Let it rest 10–15 minutes before cutting so the flavours settle.

 Side Dishes